PrithivishS/linux_backport/README.md

 to new SHAs.
 This will help reviewers to quickly look at their earlier review comments and ensure those comments are addressed in the current revision.

+# NOTES
+1. Some commits in the rebase may not have comments before the rebase.
+The post-rewrite hook honors this absence and leaves the corresponding new SHAs without any comments.

+2. It is very important to note that although github comments can be added to merge commits, interactive rebase would never have any actions corresponding to the merge commits.
+In fact, these merge commits do not even appear in the editor list.
+So please do NOT add github comments to any merge commits.

 For any questions/observations, please reach out to Pavan Kumar Paluri <pavankumar.paluri@amd.com>